Overview of Property Co-ownership in Singapore

 Sibling vs Sibling

-We acted for a patient living in a government nursing home whose social worker was trying to help him by seeking government assistance for him.
-The patient did not qualify for government assistance as he co-owned a HDB unit with his elder brother.
 The brothers had inherited the HDB unit from their parents.
-The elder brother started a family there and the patient did not get along with them and he moved out and was effectively homeless.
-The elder brother ignored the patient request for the sale and did not attend court once.
-The Court ordered a sale and divided the nett proceeds equally.
+However, the elder brother started a family there, and the patient didn’t get along with them.
+He eventually moved out and ended up effectively homeless.
+The elder brother ignored the patient’s request for the sale and did not attend court once.
+The Court ultimately ordered a sale and divided the net proceeds equally.

 Case Study 3: